jeffleon/comic-ract-app/README.md

 ## COOMIC REACT APP

 Comic react app its a web that feed with the API of comic vine and display a list of the newer comics in the platform and if you click of one of then show his details.
+### Deploy

-*this app its deploy in Firebase in the URL https://comics-d15a3.web.app*
+This app its deploy in Firebase in the URL {https://comics-d15a3.web.app}

 ![alt text](img/comic-deploy.gif)